frabjous/open-guide-editor/doc/basic-usage.md

 13. (loudspeaker) Uses a TTS system to read the file being edited out loud, line by line, starting with the line the cursor is on.
 (This is primarily meant to help with proofreading, but could also be used for accessibility purposes.)

+For LaTeX input with PDF output, when the viewer is open, there is also a button for a SyncTeX forward jump that looks like an arrow pointing to a box.

 The preview window also has buttons.
 For html, it currently only has a download button for the html file.
 For PDF, it has buttons for moving from page to page (as well as a slider), and for zooming in and out, and resetting the zoom.
+Hopefully it is obvious which one is which.

 ## Keybindings

 Here is a partial list of the keybindings for various functions.

+| **F5/Ctrl-F5**: Process current document and update preview
+| **F6/Ctrl-F6**: Open or close the preview window
-|
+| **F7/Ctrl-F7**: Toggle auto-process/auto-preview
+| **F8/Ctrl-F8**: SyncTeX forward jump from current line number (LaTeX→PDF only)
 | **Alt-5**: Move cursor to matching bracket/parenthesis
 | **Alt-j**: Jump to last line marked with Alt-m
 | **Alt-l**: Select current line